commaai/connect/README.md

 # Explorer
 The frontend to the explorer web UI.
-This a react app using [Create React App](https://github.com/facebookincubator/create-react-app) (see wall of documentatio below)
+This a react app using [Create React App](https://github.com/facebookincubator/create-react-app) (see wall of documentation below)

 ## Environments
  * Development (local machine) http://localhost:3000